 Supportive management / good boss

-We hope this article offers some insight into what employees might be feeling about their jobs.
-If we can help answer any questions please don’t hesitate to contact us.
+We hope this article offers some insight into how employees might be feeling about their jobs and why they would choose to stay.
+If we can help answer any questions, please don’t hesitate to contact us.